tymancjo/TextSlides/README.md

 ## Can it be useful?

 I believe yes, if you want to make a quick talk and you do have a terminal that can work in full screen and preferably with support for the font size change.
-And if you believe that such simple tool can do the job I do encourage you to look for the "Death by PowerPoint talk" on YouTube :)
+And if you believe that such simple tool can't do the job I do encourage you to look for the "Death by PowerPoint talk" on YouTube :)